This review delves deeply into the core of the software.

 All this at a premium of $69/month.

-This one allows a maximum of 10 trainers to deal with a maximum of 100 clients.
+This one allows a maximum of 10 trainers to deal with 100 clients.

-This plan, as the name suggests, is best if you’re going into full-scale operations with regards to running a studio or boutique gym.
+As the name suggests, this plan is best if you’re going into full-scale operations about running a studio or boutique gym.